-Whether it’s kale, kombucha or cauliflower, these days the term “superfood” seems to be just about everywhere you look!
-But because of their uniquely gelatinous culinary properties and remarkable nutritional profile, I want to give a special shout out to chia seeds.
+Whether it’s kale, kombucha, or cauliflower, the term “superfood” seems to be just about everywhere you look!
+But because of their uniquely gelatinous culinary properties and remarkable nutritional profile, I want to give a special shout-out to chia seeds.

-A flowering plant from the mint family, chia seeds are native to parts of Mexico and Guatemala and can be either black or white, although the black ones are much more common in stores these days and there’s no nutritional difference between them.
+A flowering plant from the mint family, chia seeds are native to parts of Mexico and Guatemala and can be either black or white.
+Although the black ones are much more common in stores these days, there’s no nutritional difference between them.

 Chia Seed Magic

-While chia seeds have only hit the scene in the past decade or so, and are still most popular in healthy-living circles, they’re actually an ancient staple food of the Aztec and Mayan cultures.
+While chia seeds have only become popular in the past decade or so and are still most popular in healthy-living circles, they’re actually an ancient staple food of the Aztec and Mayan cultures.

-Actually, more than just a staple for the Aztecs, who offered chia seeds to their gods in religious ceremonies.
-The word “chia” means “strength” in Mayan, and it should come as no surprise.
+It was more than just a staple for the Aztecs, who offered chia seeds to their gods in religious ceremonies.
+The word “chia” means “strength” in Mayan, which should be no surprise.
 Loaded with minerals, protein, soluble fiber, antioxidants, and omega-3 fatty acids, these teeny little seeds pack a nutritional punch far beyond their size – or their calories.

 Now, that’s what I call a superfood!
 But that’s just the beginning of chia seed magic …